-The English Language Center plans to resume in-person classes for the Fall term beginning in August 2021.
-All students attending classes in-person must be fully vaccinated, unless Georgetown has granted them a medical or religious exemption from the COVID-19 vaccination requirement.
+The English Language Center is currently teaching all classes in-person.
+However, ALL students attending classes in-person must be fully vaccinated, unless Georgetown has granted them a medical or religious exemption from the COVID-19 vaccination requirement.
 We will continue to monitor public health guidelines to ensure full safety and compliance.
 For more information, please refer to Georgetown’s resource page on COVID-19 vaccines.

 Georgetown's English Skills for Graduate Students is a three-week course open to non-native English speakers who have been accepted into a U.S. graduate program.
 Designed to reactivate your study skills and increase your readiness for graduate-level coursework, this course will prepare you for success in your academic pursuits.